AdamMasq/test/log.md

 ### Markdown

-Line warp: add a empty line or add two spaces
+Line warp: add two spaces at the end of a line
+New Paragraph: add a empty line